mseemann/js-restful-express/README.md

 **Supported Return types**

-So far we have seen the that all servcie methods are synchronous.
+So far we have seen that all servcie methods are synchronous.
 You can return simple javascript types or complex objects.
 If you simply return a boolean, number, string, null or undefined these values will be returned as text/plain.
 If you return a complex object the result will be send as application/json.